thesheps/greedy-http/README.md

     -w, --wsPort <n>   The local websocket port (defaults to 3002)
 ```

-There's a `docker-compose` at the root of this repo that you can also use as a reference!
+There's a `docker-compose` at the root of this repo that you can also use as a reference, if that bakes your noodle!